reissenzahn/blog/content/articles/bittorrent/protocol/stage.md

-1. Introduction
-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119Bradner, S., “Key words for use in RFCs to Indicate Requirement Levels,” March 1997.[3].

-The File Transfer Protocol (FTP)[1] with the recent additions of security extensions, still remains the standard for secure and reliable transmission of large files over the Internet.
-However, its highly centralized client-server approach also means, it is inadequate for mass publication of files, where a single point may expect to be requested by a critically large number of clients simultaneously.
-To remedy this situation many organizations either implement a cap on the number of simultaneous requests, or spread the load on multiple mirror servers.
-Needless to say both approaches have their drawbacks, and a solution that addresses these problems is highly needed.

-The approach in BitTorrent Protocol (BTP) is to spread the load not on mirror servers, but to the clients themselves by having them upload bits of the file to each other while downloading it.
-Since the clients usually do not utilize their upload capacity while fetching a file, this approach does not put the clients in any disadvantage.
-This has the added advantage that even small organizations with limited resources can publish large files on the Internet without having to invest in costly infrastructure.

-1.1 Extensions
-Since the introduction of BTP many modifications and extensions have been proposed by individuals and community forums.
-To the extent that these extensions have become part of what the BitTorrent community considers best practice they have been included in this document.
-However, many extensions have been omitted either because they have been deemed to lack interoperability with existing implementations, or because they are not regarded as being sufficiently mature.

-1.2 Audience
-This document is aimed at developers who wish to implement BTP for a particular platform.
-Also, system administrators and architects may use this document to fully understand the implications of installing an implementation of BTP.
-In particular, it is advised to study the security implications in more detail, before installing an implementation on a machine that also contains sensitive data.
-Security implications are discussed in Section 7.

-1.3 Terminology
-Peer:
-A peer is a node in a network participating in file sharing.
-It can simultaneously act both as a server and a client to other nodes on the network.
-Neighboring peers:
-Peers to which a client has an active point to point TCP connection.
-Client:
-A client is a user agent (UA) that acts as a peer on behalf of a user.
 Torrent:
 A torrent is the term for the file (single-file torrent) or group of files (multi-file torrent) the client is downloading.
 Swarm: